NOAA-GFDL/NDSL/ndsl/stencils/testing/README.md

 ## Environment variables

-- `PACE_TEST_N_THRESHOLD_SAMPLES`: Upon failure the system will try to perturb the output in an attempt to check for numerical instability.
+- `NDSL_TEST_N_THRESHOLD_SAMPLES`: Upon failure the system will try to perturb the output in an attempt to check for numerical instability.
 This means re-running the test for N samples.
-Default is `10`, `0` or less turns this feature off.
+Default is `0`, which turns this feature off.